 The Company leases an office building and equipment from Areth, LLC ("Areth") pursuant to an agreement for services effective as of January 1, 2016, as amended from time to time.
-Rent expense for the three months ended March 31, 2021 and 2020 amounted to \$30,000.
+Rent expense for the three months ended March 31, 2022 and 2021 amounted to \$30,000.
 Areth is a company controlled by Dr. Jerrold B. Grossman, the Vice Chairman of the Company's Board of Directors, and Adam S. Grossman, the Company's President and Chief Executive Officer.
-The Company also reimburses Areth for office and building related (common area) expenses, equipment and certain other operational expenses, which were not material to the consolidated financial statements for the three months ended March 31, 2021 and 2020.
-In addition, during the three months ended March 31, 2021, the Company purchased certain specialized medical equipment and services related to the Company's plasma collection centers, as well as personal protective equipment, from GenesisBPS and its affiliates ("Genesis"), which were not material to the consolidated financial statements.
+The Company also reimburses Areth for office and building-related (common area) expenses, equipment and certain other operational expenses, which were not material to the condensed consolidated financial statements for the three months ended March 31, 2022 and 2021.

+During the three months ended March 31, 2022 and 2021, the Company purchased certain specialized medical equipment and services related to the Company's plasma collection centers, as well as personal protective equipment, from GenesisBPS and its affiliates ("Genesis"), which were not material to the consolidated financial statements.
 Genesis is owned by Dr. Grossman and Adam Grossman.

-See Note 7 for a discussion of the Company's credit facility and related transactions with Perceptive, a holder of more than 10% of the Company's common stock.
+See Note 7 for a discussion of the Company's former credit facility and related transactions with Perceptive, a holder of more than 5% of the Company's common stock as of March 31, 2022.